Advice for beginning substitute teachers:

 This will change.
 Some principals are encouraging students to follow them on Twitter so that urgent messages will get out to the student body almost as fast as an announcement over the PA—even when school is out or at lunch when many are out of the building.
 If it’s important enough, retweets will reach even more students.
 The principal doesn’t have to follow the student in return, so it’s usually a one way contact.

-My guideline for social media which include “friends” and “following” is to never friendquest or follow a student but to accept theirs and to follow back when I feel like it.
+My guideline for social media which include “friends” and “following” had been to never friendquest or follow a student but to accept theirs and to follow back when I feel like it.
 I’m “friends” with a lot of former students, but no current students, due to changes in my district’s policy.

 Activity on social media, even if supposedly private, may be accessed by court request, so improper exchanges between teacher and student are on verifiable record.
 I think this is sufficient protection and prevention.
 Nonetheless, subs risk loss of work by going against stated policy, especially without a union.

-As Mandatory Reporters, we might not want to read some student’s postings, but I consider this another way a student can get help—perhaps inadvertently.
-Turning a blind eye may be easier for us, similar to some parents preferring not to know everything their children are up to.
+As Mandatory Reporters, we might not want to read some student’s postings anyway, but I considered this another way a student can get help—perhaps inadvertently.
+Turning a blind eye may be easier, similar to some parents preferring not to know everything their children are up to.
 It depends on how far we deem it prudent to extend our involvement with students’ lives.
 It’s moot in my case now.

 I was performing my duties as the teacher of record while a student teacher taught the class, and I noticed a student on Facebook.
 I was online, and she was a FB friend, so I messaged her: “Are you on FB when you should be doing the lab?”
 She laughed and got back to work, staying on task the rest of the period.